Norway: Second World War

-Post-World War II history
+Post–World War II history

 From 1945 to 1962, the Labour Party held an absolute majority in the parliament.
 The government, led by prime minister Einar Gerhardsen, embarked on a programme inspired by Keynesian economics, emphasising state financed industrialisation and co-operation between trade unions and employers' organisations.
 Many measures of state control of the economy imposed during the war were continued, although the rationing of dairy products was lifted in 1949, while price controls and rationing of housing and cars continued until 1960.

-The wartime alliance with the United Kingdom and the United States was continued in the post-war years.
+The wartime alliance with the United Kingdom and the United States continued in the post-war years.
 Although pursuing the goal of a socialist economy, the Labour Party distanced itself from the Communists, especially after the Communists' seizure of power in Czechoslovakia in 1948, and strengthened its foreign policy and defence policy ties with the US.
 Norway received Marshall Plan aid from the United States starting in 1947, joined the Organisation for Economic Co-operation and Development (OECD) one year later, and became a founding member of the North Atlantic Treaty Organization (NATO) in 1949.

-The first oil was discovered at the small Balder field in 1967, but production only began in 1999.
+Oil was discovered at the small Balder field in 1967, but production only began in 1999.
 In 1969, the Phillips Petroleum Company discovered petroleum resources at the Ekofisk field west of Norway.
 In 1973, the Norwegian government founded the State oil company, Statoil (now Equinor).
-Oil production did not provide net income until the early 1980s because of the large capital investment that was required to establish the country's petroleum industry.
+Oil production did not provide net income until the early 1980s because of the large capital investment required.
 Around 1975, both the proportion and absolute number of workers in industry peaked.
 Since then labour-intensive industries and services like factory mass production and shipping have largely been outsourced.